The Environmental and Social of ESG and human rights in Supply Chains

 Cambodian speaking.

-20+ years in Corporate Responsibility, labour standards, and in leadership roles including in Verite, Columbia, Nordstrom, Nike, and the ILO Better Work (Better Factories Cambodia) programme.
+20+ years in Corporate Responsibility, labour standards, and in human rights due diligence leadership work including in Verite, Nike, Columbia outwerwear, Nordstrom fashion, and a founding role in the ILO Better Work (Better Factories Cambodia) programme.

 • Ajay Datt